phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo_Postgresql.rst

 public *array*  **convertBoundParams** (*string* $sql, *array* $params) inherited from Phalcon\\Db\\Adapter\\Pdo

-Converts bound params like :name: or ?1 into ? bind params
+Converts bound params such as :name: or ?1 into PDO bind params ?